TigerGraph-DevLabs/detect-cryptocurrency-fraud/README.md

 2. Go into the algorithms folder: `cd ~/embedding_demo/detect-cryptocurrency-fraud/algorithms`
 3. Run the install script: `./install_algorithms.sh`
 4. When the installation finishes, you can also see those queries in GraphStudio.

+Now with both data loaded and algorithms installed, we can finally run the embedding algorithms now.
+On the same terminal inside the TigerGraph server,
+1. Go to the repo directory: `cd ~/embedding_demo/detect-cryptocurrency-fraud`
+2. Run the GSQL script to start both the fastRP and node2vec embedding jobs: `gsql run_embedding.gsql`.
+Note: the fastRP job takes a few minutes and the node2vec job can take hours.
+If you stopped it for any reason, you can open the script with any text editor, comment out the jobs that have already finished, and rerun the script.
+While it is running, you can monitor the resource usage at the [admin portal](http://localhost:14240/admin/#/dashboard) of GraphStudio.
+3. Once the fastRP embedding finishes, you should see a file `fastRP_embedding.txt` under the output folder.
+4. Once the node2vec embedding finishes, you should see a temporary file `paths.txt` under the tmp folder which records all the random walks generated, and the embedding file `node2vec_embedding.txt` under the output folder.